April 2025

 Collate and review your data in line with the requirements to provide you with a snapshot of the current gender pay gap in your organisation.
 Interrogate this data to ensure you have a clear view of the gaps and perhaps where they are most prevalent in your organisation.

-Understanding the reasons for your gender pay gap as early as possible gives you time to work out how to explain them (if the reasons are fair and valid) or to take professional advice on how to address them and to take action before you publish your frst gender pay gap report.
+Understanding the reasons for your gender pay gap as early as possible gives you time to work out how to explain them (if the reasons are fair and valid) or to take professional advice on how to address them and to take action before you publish your first gender pay gap report.

 Your organisation needs to own the narrative around your report.
-This is particularly important given that gender pay and equal pay are often confused.
+This is particularly important given that gender pay, and equal pay are often confused.
 Prepare for challenges to your report from third parties, time your communications strategy carefully and put plans in place to control your message.

 How you respond when you identify a gender pay gap could come under as much scrutiny as your gender pay gap itself.
 Failing to demonstrate positive change could put you at a disadvantage.